-d.
+e.
 Interior Layout for Age-Restricted Housing Developments

-Dwelling units in Age-Restricted Housing Developments shall contain no more than two bedrooms.
+Dwelling units in Age-Restricted Housing Developments shall contain no more than two bedrooms (what about 3 bedrooms?).
 Any separate room in any unit which is not a living room or equipped kitchen and is shown on a plan as being for other than bedroom use but which, because of location, size, or arrangement, could be used or adapted for use as a bedroom shall be considered as a bedroom for purposes of this provision.
-No attic, loft, or other storage or similarly usable space shall be used as or altered to create bedroom space, nor shall the construction or other aspects facilitate such use or alteration.
+No attic, loft, or other storage or similarly usable space shall be used as or altered to create bedroom space, nor shall the construction or other design facilitate such use or alteration.